 About Everything English

 Christine has over twenty years of experience as an English teacher, school leader and consultant at primary and secondary level.
 Christine is on the management committee of the National Association of Teachers of English.
 She organises regional events for NATE as well as delivering highly successful workshops at their national conferences.
-She s an experienced examiner at A level and GCSE.
+She is an experienced examiner at A level and GCSE.
 She has written for the National Literacy Trust and contributed towards the preparation and launch of the National Literacy Strategy.
 Christine has also led creative and successful initiatives resulting in outstanding student progress at a range of educational institutions, including: secondary schools in London and the North East, sixth form colleges, primary and special schools.

 Christine’s most recent work has been in coaching teachers, creating schemes of work and supporting English Departments in the implementation of the new style GCSE and A Levels.
-Christine is also still passionate about working with students, and delivers tuition to small groups, as well as Super Learning Days as examination preparation for groups of students.
+Christine is also still passionate about working with students, and delivers tuition to small groups, as well as Super Learning Days as examination preparation for large groups of students.

 She regularly writes blogs about education and the well being of young people, and her publication on the 5th December 2016 ‘100% Examinations in English?
 Only for those Educated within the English State System!’ was described by Geoff Barton on twitter as ‘A powerful blog…’ Her article ‘IGCSE Versus GCSE, Guess who Wins?’ was published in the June 2017 edition of NATE’s ‘Teaching Matters’ magazine.
 Christine has also had articles published by the National Literacy Trust.